 Cloud security is under threat when remote workers access data from their laptops or desktops.
 The best defense is to apply security policies on all devices.
 Leverage MDM technology for isolating corporate information, securing email messages, and monitoring enterprise applications and data.

 Enterprise cloud security is a shared responsibility between cloud security teams and the entire organization.
-Implementing best practices and cloud security tools ensures organizations are protected from reputational, financial, and legal ramifications of data breaches and data loss.
+Implementing these top best practices and cloud security tools ensures organizations are protected from the reputational, financial, and legal ramifications of data breaches and data loss.